Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

   <li>Multiple row tabs.</li>
   <li>Hides some rarely used commands on the context menu such as "Set image as desktop background".</li>
   <li>Changes the tab close button to always be visible.</li>
+  <li>You can hide the sidebar completelly resizing it instead of having to click the sidebar button.</li>
   <li>Can change the URL bar font (You have to change the commented line on userchrome to use it).</li>
   <li>Can change the tabs position under the URL bar (You have to change the commented line on userchrome to use it).</li>
 </ul>
 <p>You can turn these features on or off changing the commented lines on the CSS file (To change them you just have to open the userchrome.css with notepad or any code editor, and encase between "/*" and "*/" the lines you don't want to take effect)</p>

 <h2>Installation</h2>